A golfer putting on the green at Colvend Golf Club near Caddie's Cove Bistro, surrounded by mature trees with a small stream in the foreground.

 • 2026: 15-17 May

-• Next edition: Expected to take place in mid-May 2027, aligning with the traditional UCI Gravel World Series calendar.
+• Next edition: The Gralloch returns 14-16 May 2027, aligning with the traditional UCI Gravel World Series calendar.

 Dumfries and Galloway doesn’t often make international headlines.
 The Gralloch is changing that.